 Coordinator: Lucila Ramos-Sánchez, Ph.D.

 The Emphasis in Corrections is designed for individuals with a combined interest in counseling and corrections.
-Graduates of the program work in agencies and private practice, schools, correctional institutions, law enforcement agencies, community settings, mental health facilities, group homes and rehabilitation facilities.
+Graduates of the program work in agencies and private practices, schools, correctional institutions, law enforcement agencies, community settings, mental health facilities, group homes and rehabilitation facilities.

 The emphasis in Correctional Psychology offers a concentration and focus on the population of youth and adults who are connected with the various formal or informal adjudication options in today’s society.
 The program deals with practical methods of working with those who lead alternative life styles, involved in gangs, those seeking vocational and life transitions, at-risk, antisocial and non-conventional youth and adults, mental health issues, social services, community work, juvenile justice, correctional and school programs.
 Coursework concentrates on the development of knowledge and practical skills in the following areas: dealing with youth and adults who are considered to be at-risk, working within institutions; including, but not limited to, schools, group homes, social service agencies, law enforcement and the prison system, developing rapport with this clientele and the application of applied behavior analysis.

 CPSY 243 Delinquent, At-Risk and Nonconventional Youth: Trauma and Effects

 CPSY 244 Correctional Psychology

 CPSY 246 Applied Behavior Analysis in Correctional Psychology